AndreRudolph/impulsephp-doc/docs/client/appandconfig.md

 <h6><a id="appcomponents-js">AppComponents.js</a></h6>

-This file is automatically imported in the app.js file and its purpose is to bundle all js component files of the app.
+This file is automatically imported in the app.js file and its purpose is to bundle all custom js component files together.
+Whenever you create a component javascript class you have to import it here.